rickegdorf/rickegdorf/README.md

 - Analyze and validate deliverables to ensure completeness, consistency to requirements.
 - Coordinate business unit acceptance testing (UAT) and end-to-end (E2E) testing.
 - Communicate changes, enhancements, and modifications of business requirements to all stakeholders.
+- Validate data migration to ensure accuracy and compliance with new business rules.
 - Analyze business processes to identify gaps and document best practices.
-- Map old to new database (data dictionary) for quick reference when generating SQL query-based Power BI reports.
+- Create a data dictionary for quick reference when generating SQL query-based Power BI reports.

 **Tools used:**
 - Microsoft Office